 Now, when your students are comfortable identifying the vowel sound, it’s time to practice spelling and writing.
 Practice one word at a time.
 At this age, the best approach is to make learning as much hands-on and active as possible.
 Simple writing and tracing practice can become boring and less effective.
 Here are a few great hands-on worksheets for your lesson.

-Practice the short a sound:
+Practice the short sound:

-Have your student look at the picture and say it aloud.
+Please have your student look at the picture and say it aloud.
 Let her glue letters to make a word.
 Stamp it!
 Or, as an alternative, write letters on the round stickers, or use the plastic letters to construct the word.
 Use any method your child comfortable with.

 Practice the -at word family:

-This practice helps to build a strong reading and spelling skills for kindergarten students.
-If your child still struggles with identifying the short a sound or word family, you can add some extra activities to help them.
+This practice helps to build strong reading and spelling skills for kindergarten students.
+If your child still struggles with identifying the short a sound or word family, you can add extra activities to help them.